 “We hold these truths to be self evident, that all men are created equal, endowed by their creator with certain inalienable rights, among these are life, liberty and the pursuit of happiness.
 To secure these rights governments are instituted among men, deriving their just powers from the consent of the governed.”

-I have endeavored to give more of this passage than the most famous triad of life, liberty and happiness, because I feel that the ending of just as important as the middle of the assertion that became our foundational ideal.
+I have endeavored to give more of this passage than the most famous triad of life, liberty and happiness, because I feel that the ending of just as important as the middle of the assertion.
 The ideal that governments are instituted among men, deriving their just powers from the consent of the governed, is of equal significance as the imagined right to persuade happiness.

 The ideal of equality has been debated ever since the end of the revolutionary period.
 Abigail Adams wrote to her husband John Adams when he attended the first Constitutional Convention to “remember the ladies” who had fought for independence just as bravely and nobly as the men.